adamflorizone/tasmota_flasher/README.md

 # How to use

-Everything is done in 1 step:
+Everything is done in 1 step after pluging in device:

 ```
 ./flash.sh